facelessuser/coloraide/docs/src/markdown/interpolation.md

 do provide ways ways to emulate the behavior.

 The default linear interpolation that ColorAide uses by default deviates from how CSS handles interpolation.
-More specifically, it deviates in how undefined hues are resolved during the interpolation steps.
-This difference impacts how achromatic interpolation is resolved.
-This difference becomes evident when using the `longer` hue fix-up.
+More specifically, it deviates in how undefined hues are resolved during the interpolation steps which directly affects achromatic interpolation results.
+The difference in handling only becomes observable when using the `longer` hue fix-up.

 /// note | Hue Interpolation
 Hue interpolation, along with fix-ups, is more generally covered in [Hue Interpolation](#hue-interpolation).